Dan-Patterson/Tools_for_ArcGIS_Pro/Polygon_lineTools/Readme.md

 Tools for working with polygon and polyline tools

+#Update 2018-09-12#

+Added split by area to the split poly* features tool.
+I will update with images and explanation when I get a chance.

 ## Densify by Factor and Features to Points

 Densify poly`*` features by a factor between the existing nodes.
 The points on the image show the result when converted to points.